-Yamada appears as a guest with such orchestras as Orchestre de Paris, Staatskapelle Dresden, Saint- Petersburg Philharmonic, Czech Philharmonic, Helsinki Philharmonic, Royal Stockholm Philharmonic, Bergen Philharmonic, Orchestra Sinfonica Nazionale della RAI, Philharmonia Orchestra, Tonkünstler-Orchester at the Vienna Musikverein… Soloists with whom he is working include Emmanuel Ax, Boris Berezovsky, Håkan Hardenberger, Elisabeth Leonskaja, Nobuko Imai, Daishin Kashimoto, Alexander Kniazev, Xavier de Maistre, Steven Osborne, Vadim Repin, Baiba Skride, Jean-Yves Thibaudet, Simon Trpčeski, Jorge luis Prats, Frank Peter Zimmermann.
+Yamada appears as a guest with such orchestras as Orchestre de Paris, Staatskapelle Dresden, St. Petersburg Philharmonic, Czech Philharmonic, Helsinki Philharmonic, Royal Stockholm Philharmonic, Bergen Philharmonic, Orchestra Sinfonica Nazionale della RAI, Philharmonia Orchestra and Tonkünstler-Orchester at the Vienna Musikverein.
+Soloists with whom he is working include Emmanuel Ax, Boris Berezovsky, Håkan Hardenberger, Nobuko Imai, Daishin Kashimoto, Alexander Kniazev, Xavier de Maistre, Steven Osborne, Vadim Repin, Baiba Skride, Jean-Yves Thibaudet, Simon Trpčeski and Frank Peter Zimmermann.

-He is active in the field of opera, and performs ‘La Traviata’, ‘Carmen’ and ‘Rusalka’ in Japan in coming seasons.
-He is strongly supported by Seiji Ozawa and in August 2012 he conducted a semi-staged production of Honegger’s ‘Jeanne d´Arc’, with Saito-Kinen Orchestra.
-The ‘Jeanne d’Arc’ project was also a huge hit in spring 2015 in Côme de Bellescize’s staged version at the new Philharmonie hall in Paris, with Orchestre de Paris.
-The character of Joan of Arc was performed by the French actress Marion Cotillard and the production received high critical praise.
+He is active in the field of opera and this season will perform ‘Samson et Dalilah’ at Opera de Monte Carlo.
+He is strongly supported by Seiji Ozawa and, in August 2012, he conducted a semi-staged production of Honegger’s ‘Jeanne d’Arc’, with Saito-Kinen Orchestra; a project that was also a huge success in spring 2015 in Côme de Bellescize’s staged version at the Philharmonie de Paris, with Orchestre de Paris under Yamada.
+Committed to music education, Yamada appears as guest artist every summer with the students at the Seiji Ozawa International Academy in Switzerland.

-Now resident in Berlin, Kazuki Yamada was born in Kanagawa, Japan, in 1979.
-In 2009 he was the winner of the 51 st Besancon International Competition for young conductors.
+Now resident in Berlin, Yamada was born in Kanagawa, Japan, in 1979.
+In 2009 he was the winner of the 51st Besancon International Competition for young conductors.